 Career change books and resources

-Personality Page
+Personality assessment

-Do what you are – Tieger and Barron-Tieger
+Do What You Are – Tieger and Barron-Tieger

 Details what each of the Myers Briggs personality types needs for their work to be fulfilling.
 Also includes interesting case studies of people explaining why their work feels like the right match for their type.